-Both beginning and experienced landlords often overlook the crucial steps to take to verify a tenant’s income.
+Both beginning real estate investors who are buying their first rental property , first time landlords, and even experienced landlords often overlook the crucial steps to take to verify a tenant’s income.
 Not doing this can end up being an expensive mistake, both in lost rental income and damage to the rental property.

 Why Verify A Tenant’s Income?

 In today’s real estate rental market, rents continue to go up while tenant’s incomes remain the same, or maybe even go down.